Historic Minnesota – Prairies, Pioneers and Pipestone

-- End the day in New Ulm where German heritage is evident in the downtown glockenspiel and in the local brewery.
-The brewery tour is not only interesting and tasty, but surprising with its extensive garden, deer park and resident peacocks!
-Stay in a German-style hotel or Bed and Breakfast.
+- End the day in New Ulm, where German heritage is evident in the downtown glockenspiel and local brewery.
+The brewery tour is not only interesting and tasty, but surprising with its extensive garden, deer park and resident peacocks.
+Stay in a German-style hotel or bed-and-breakfast.

 - Museums highlighting different aspects of pioneer and prairie history are found in every direction – railroad and transportation history at the End O Line Railroad Park in Currie, Dakota Indian history at Lower Sioux Agency near Redwood Falls, and prairie history at The Hole-in-the-Mountain Prairie near Lake Benton are just a few.

-Stay in the Sodhouse B&B, motel, or inn.
+Stay in the Sodhouse B&B, a motel or inn.